contentful/slash-developers/docs/net/index.md

 ### Gettings started with Contentful and ASP.NET core

-[This tutorial](/developers/docs/net/tutorials/aspnet-core/) will walk you through the first steps using the .Net SDKI with an ASP.NET core application.
+[This tutorial](/developers/docs/net/tutorials/aspnet-core/) will walk you through the first steps using the .Net SDK with an ASP.NET core application.